 EXPLORE THE WORLD OF WOCS

 Walking on Cowrie Shells is “raucous and thoroughly impressive” with "stories to get lost in again and again” (New York Times).
 This kaleidoscopic collection is a New York Times Editor's Choice, Indie Next pick, recipient of starred reviews from Kirkus, Publishers Weekly, and BookPage; and been feted in The New Yorker, Harper's Bazaar, Oprah Daily, The Root, NPR, Buzzfeed, and Thrillist; amongst others.
 The work garnered a 2022 Whiting Award and was a William Saroyan International Prize for Writing finalist.
-Originally published by Graywolf (North America/June 2021), there are two international editions available: Indigo Press (UK/Commonwealth/May 2022) and BAKWA Books (Cameroon/Sept.
-2023).
-A German edition by Peter Hammer-Verlag is forthcoming in Spring 2025.
-The book focuses on the lives of hyphenated-Americans with multi-culti roots in the United States and Africa, spanning genres – literary realism, horror, mystery, YA, science fiction – and featuring complex, fully-embodied characters: tongue-tied linguistic anthropologists, comic book enthusiasts and even water goddesses.
-The stories aim to entertain readers while also offering a counterpoint to prevalent “heart of darkness” writing that too often depicts a singular “African” experience plagued by locusts, hunger, and tribal in-fighting.
-INDIE AMAZON WALMART TARGET BARNES & NOBLE
+Originally published by Graywolf (North America/June 2021), there are three international editions available: Indigo Press (UK/Commonwealth/May 2022), BAKWA Books (Cameroon/Sept.
+2023), and Über Muscheln Laufen published by Peter Hammer-Verlag (Germany/Sept.
+2024).

 PRAISE